 Smallville Nursery collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+When we do so we are regulated under the UK General Data Protection Regulation.
+We are responsible as ‘controller’ of that personal information for the purposes of those laws.

 The personal information we collect and use

 In the course of providing education and care we collect the following personal information when you provide it to us: